-The elements of the proposed remedy are as follows:
+The elements of the selected remedy are as follows:

-1. Remedial Design
+Remedial Design 1.

 A remedial design program will be implemented to provide the details necessary for the construction, operation, optimization, maintenance, and monitoring of the remedial program.

 Green remediation principles and techniques will be implemented to the extent feasible in the design, implementation, and site management of the remedy as per DER-31.
 The major green remediation components are as follows;